Inria-Chile/risotto-frontend/README.md

 ## How to run locally

-In order to launch the local development server, run the following command:
+In order to launch the local development environment, we suggest to use the [integration repository](https://github.com/Inria-Chile/risotto-integration).

+If a standalone development server is needed, run the following command:

 ```bash
 $ npm start